-Next, write down five benefits you're excited to see when you achieve financial wellness.
+Next, write down five benefits you're excited to see when you achieve financial freedom.
 Finally, resolve to take full responsibility for your money, and affirm that you can change in a way that leads to abundance.

-Conduct a broad overview your financial situation, making some notes about your approach to spending, whether you plan ahead, your saving strategy, your typical way of budgeting, whether you ever get any expert help with your finances, and if you have a good record of setting and keeping financial goals.
+Conduct a broad overview of your financial situation, making some notes about your approach to spending, whether you plan ahead, your saving strategy, your typical way of budgeting, whether you ever get any expert help with your finances, and if you have a good record of setting and keeping financial goals.

-Don't judge yourself negatively here–the goal is just to get a sense of how things are, and what you might want to change.
+Don't judge yourself negatively here; the goal is just to get a sense of how things are, and what you might want to change.

-Look for financial loose ends you can tie up, and get rid of things that make you think about financial difficulties from the past.
+Look for financial loose ends you can tie up; get rid of things that make you think about financial difficulties from the past.

 Make it a positive place that's conducive to focus and clear thinking, and consider getting a new binder or box to devote to the forthcoming paperwork from your abundant future.